zachhats/baseball-fun/README.md

 Thank Yous
 ==========
-Thanks to Dave Hall of dailybaseballdata.com for providing the data, which is freely available.
+Thanks to Dave Hall of dailybaseballdata.com for providing the data, which is freely available on his site.